ShreedharPurohit/Land-Use-Classification-DenseNet/README.md

   Contributions are welcome!
 If you find any issues or have suggestions for improvement, please submit a pull request or open an issue.

-## Contact

-  If you have any questions or inquiries, please feel free to contact [Shreedhar Purohit] at [shreedhar2.purohit@gmail.com].